 When you’re in sales, you know that your pipeline is everything.
 It’s your agenda, it’s your workbook, it’s your center of intelligence.

-Regardless if you use a comprehensive CRM system to manage your contacts, or a spreadsheet, this is how you know where things sit and what keeps you moving forward.
+Regardless if you use a sales pipeline CRM to manage your contacts, or a spreadsheet, this is how you know where things sit and what keeps you moving forward.
 You will use the results under this section to ensure that your pipeline is growing appropriately, in relation with your year-end target.

 5. Number of opportunities created